 Utility accounts are required to provide service for the operation of remediation systems and may include electric, natural gas, water, sanitary sewer, telephone (for telemetry systems) and propane.
 Typically, only electric accounts are set up by the Site Manager for direct payment by the Department of Environmental Protection (DEP).
 Direct payment by DEP for sanitary sewer accounts should be established only if the sewer and electric are billed together by the same utility.
 Sanitary sewer, water and propane, if billed separate from the electric utility account, should generally be handled directly by the Contractor with the estimated cost included in the Schedule of Pay Items (SPI)/Purchase Order and adjustments made by Change Order based on the actual bills paid.
 Telephone accounts for telemetry purposes are included in the System Operations and Maintenance (O&M) Packages and thus not paid directly by DEP or reimbursed to the ATC separately.

 For those utilities that DEP will pay directly, the Site Manager should establish the account(s) at the time the RAC Purchase Order is issued by sending the Utility Account Establishment Authorization Letter (Local Program version) to the utility company with copies to the Contractor, property owner, and PRP Accounting at (PRP_ACCOUNTING@floridadep.gov), who will enter the account information in STCM.
+The site manager must also upload a copy of the letter into OCULUS.
+Please verify that the Facility ID is correct in both address locations on the Utility Establishment Letter to prevent incorrect information on the billing.
 Utility accounts established for direct payment by DEP are exempt from state taxes.
 A copy of the DEP Certificate of Tax Exemption should be included in the paperwork for account setup.
 Also, most utility companies will waive the deposit for those accounts being paid directly by DEP and may occasionally request DEP’s Federal Employer Identification Number (FEIN) number (59-6007353) for this purpose.
 The Contractor should provide the information for the establishment of the account, including the specific technical power service requirements such as voltage, amperage and phase (single or three-phase), and these requirements should be attached to the utility account establishment authorization letter.
 The power company may charge additional fees to upgrade the power service to meet technical requirements and, depending on the circumstances, these costs can either be paid as part of the direct billing of the account to DEP or authorized in a Purchase Order for payment by the Contractor.

 Florida Power & Light (FPL)

-For establishment of FPL utility accounts, email Utility Account Establishment Authorization letter with the DEP Certification of Tax Exemption to Trena.Planas@FPL.com along with a map depicting the proposed new meter location.
+For establishment of FPL utility accounts, the Utility Account Establishment Authorization letter with the DEP Certification of Tax Exemption must be emailed to T.Planas.cas@FPL.com along with a map depicting the proposed new meter location.
 If the meter is already in place and only a new account needs to be set up, let her know that in the email body and indicate the existing meter location on the map.

-It is the Site Manager’s responsibility to cancel the account when it is no longer needed by sending the Utility Account Cancellation Letter (Local Program version) and copy Petroleum Restoration Program (PRP) Accounting at (PRP_ACCOUNTING@floridadep.gov).
-Failure to do so results in DEP paying for service that is not necessary.
+It is the Site Manager’s responsibility to cancel the account when it is no longer needed, by sending the Utility Account Cancellation Letter (Local Program version) to the utility company and copy PRP Accounting at (PRP_ACCOUNTING@floridadep.gov), then uploading the letter into OCULUS.
+Failure to cancel accounts results in DEP paying for service that is not necessary.
 If the cleanup activities are temporarily suspended, but not complete, Contractors and Site Managers are encouraged to ask the utility provider if there is an option for a temporary disconnect of service rather than cancellation of the account.
 The fees are often less expensive, and it is much easier and faster to re-connect service rather than re-establish a new account.

 Accounts for Cost Share Sites